-3. Data Processing and Analysis
+C. Data Processing and Analysis

-Refer to Figure 2 "Post-Run Data Processing Work Flow Diagram" (page 39) for a summary representation of the important aspects of post-run data processing.
+Refer to Figure 2 "Post-Run Data Processing Work Flow Diagram" (page 44) for a summary representation of the important aspects of post-run data processing.

-- Open Microsoft Windows® File Explorer and open the current working GC data directory (e.g., C:\GC\Data\<current working folder>).
-Select all files ending with the .rst and .idx and "delete" them to the Microsoft Windows® Recycling Bin. - 2) If it is not already open, launch TotalChrom. - 3) If ChromLinkTM was not run in real-time data collection mode during the run as described in step 6 under Starting the Run (see page 30), then do the following: - (a) In the TotalChrom Navigator window, choose menu item "App" > "ChromLinkTM."
+- 1. Open Microsoft Windows® File Explorer and open the current working GC data directory (e.g., C:\GC\Data\<current working folder>).
+Select all files ending with the .rst and .idx and "delete" them to the Microsoft Windows® Recycling Bin. - 2.
+If it is not already open, launch TotalChromTM. - 3.
+If ChromLinkTM was not run in real-time data collection mode during the run then do the following: - (a) In the TotalChromTM Navigator window, choose menu item "App" > "ChromLinkTM."
 Choose the menu item "Configuration" > "Mass Details" and check the Nominal Name and Mass for mercury.
-If it is missing or altered then ChromLinkTM needs to be configured (see Configuration of ELAN ChromLinkTM on page 36 for details). - (b) Check that the Mode field indicates "Automatic Process all NetCDF files in specified location".
-If it does not, click the Set button to the right of this field and in the resulting "Operating Mode" dialog box, click the "Automatic process all ELAN NetCDF files in specified location" radio button, then click the OK button.
-Next, check that the Field labeled "ELAN NetCDF file location/file to be converted" indicates the correct data folder.
-This should be "C:\elandata\Reportoutput\\.nc".
-If it is not, click the Browse button to the right of it and navigate to that folder.
-Double-click on that folder then click the "OK" button to close the front most dialog box.
-Last, click the Browse button to the right of the field labeled "ELAN ChromLinkTM file location..."
+If it is missing or altered then ChromLinkTM needs to be configured (see Configuration of ELAN® ChromLinkTM on page 38 for details). - (b) Check that the Mode field indicates "Automatic Process all NetCDF files in specified location".
+If it does not, click the Set button to the right of this field and in the resulting "Operating Mode" dialog box, click the "Automatic process all ELAN® NetCDF files in specified location" radio button, then click the OK button.
+Next, check that the Field labeled "ELAN® NetCDF file location/file to be converted" indicates the correct data folder.
+This will be "C:\elandata\Reportoutput\\.nc".
+If it is not, click "Browse" to the right of it and navigate to that folder.
+Double-click on that folder then click "OK" to close the front most dialog box.
+Last, click "Browse" to the right of the field labeled "ELAN® ChromLinkTM file location..."
 In the dialog box "Select TotalChrom Data Location", navigate to the folder containing the run data and double-click on it.
-Click the OK button to close that dialog box.
-In the ELAN ChromLinkTM window, click the button "Start Processing ELAN Data

-Files" to start processing of the run data.
-A new dialog box will open and provide current information on the status of the data conversion.

-- (c) When data conversion by ChromLinkTM is completed within a minute or two, a message in the step field will indicate "Successfully Finished".
-Click the Close button.
-At this point, you may close the ELAN ChromLinkTM application by choosing "File" > "Exit" or clicking on the window "x" box.
-In the resulting "OK to quit?" confirmation dialog box, click the "OK" button. - 4) In the TotalChrom Navigator window, choose the menu item "Build" > "Method."
+Click "OK" to close that dialog box.
+In the ELAN® ChromLinkTM window, click the button "Start Processing ELAN® Data Files" to start processing of the run data.
+A new dialog box will open and provide current information on the status of the data conversion. - (c) When data conversion by ChromLinkTM is completed within a minute or two, a message in the step field will indicate "Successfully Finished".
+Click "Close."
+At this point, you may close the ELAN® ChromLinkTM application by choosing "File" > "Exit" or clicking on the window "x" box.
+In the resulting "OK to quit?" confirmation dialog box, click "OK." - 4.
+In the TotalChromTM Navigator window, choose the menu item "Build" > "Method."
 Click the "Load method stored on disk" radio button and click "OK."
-In the TotalChrom File-Open" dialog box, find C:\GC\Methods folder and open the "GC\Hg.mth" file.
-The template method file should now be loaded.
+In the TotalChromTM File-Open" dialog box, find C:\GC\Methods folder and open the "GC\Hg.mth" file.
+The template method file will now be loaded.